Centex RV Rentals

 • Adjust Appliances: Turn on the refrigerator and other appliances as needed, allowing them to cool and get ready for use.

 Taking down the trailer requires reversing your setup process, ensuring everything is properly packed and secured before hitting the road.
+Here are some essential RV camping tips for a smooth trailer take down.

 1. Disconnect Utilities